 A long-time resident of Charleston, SC, Deb served on the FAAAS Board for 6 years as Secretary, assuming the role of Treasurer in 2020.
-In her role as Treasurer, Deb is responsible for financial oversight to our growing organization, as well as focusing on development, marketing and funding initiatives.
-She has played a critical role in numerous, highly successful new business launches, acquisitions, and turn around projects requiring extensive hands-on experience in program development and administration, fiscal management, process planning and logistics at Reebok International, totes Isotoner Corporation, and most recently, the Lowcountry Food Bank.
+In her role as Treasurer, Deb is responsible for financial oversight of our growing organization, as well as focusing on development, marketing, and funding initiatives.
+She has played a critical role in numerous, highly successful new business launches, acquisitions, and turnaround projects requiring extensive hands-on experience in program development and administration, fiscal management, process planning, and logistics at Reebok International, totes Isotoner Corporation, and most recently, the Lowcountry Food Bank.

 Active in a number of local volunteer efforts, Deb’s expertise includes leadership in building collaborative partnerships and inspiring community investment to sustain, develop, and expand effective, innovative programs for underserved populations in tri-county Charleston, South Carolina.
 Deb is a graduate of Bellevue University and holds a Bachelor of Science Degree in Human and Social Services Administration.